TIPS: Travel Insurance

 Medical questionnaires usually kick in between the ages of 55-60, and can be intimidating or confusing, so if you aren’t sure about something, ask!
 This is no time to be cagey or assume you might be covered if you don’t disclose something you consider minor, just to save yourself a few bucks.
 (But don’t worry, peeing when you laugh is not considered a ‘pre-existing condition’!)

-Trip cancellation – sometimes it’s not all about you.
+Trip cancellation insurance – sometimes it’s not all about you.

 You may not consider horseback riding or mountain biking particularly risky because it’s something you do all the time.
 But some insurance companies might think differently.
 Make sure you read the fine print about what putting yourself into ‘high-risk’ situations means, not by your definition, but by your insurance provider’s.
 And if you have any questions, ask!
 It always pays to double-check before your trip to find out if you are covered.